 What types of internet security are customers looking for?

-What can Openprovider do about your internet security?
+What can Openprovider do for you?

-When it comes to DDOS attacks, there are certain precautions we can take.
-Although it is impossible to guarantee 100% safety against DDOS attacks, it’s important you take measures to minimize the risk.
+When it comes to DDoS attacks, there are certain precautions we can take.
+Although it is impossible to guarantee 100% safety against DDoS attacks, it’s important you take measures to minimize the risk.
 At Openprovider we have placed a fair limit on the number of queries per second per IP address.
 We review this limit on a regular basis.

 DNSSEC is an extension to the DNS protocol, and includes digital signatures for each record.
 This signature can be validated by your computer, and tells two things: the record is created by the source you expect it to be, and the information in it is not altered.
 That way, you can fully trust the result you get, and be sure you are on the website you want to be.